wisdomagbeve01/Youtube-Stats-Project/README.md

 The data cleaning and preparation process involved the following steps:

 1. **Initial Exploration:**
  - Checked the shape of the dataset and used the `.info()` function to get an overview of the dataset’s structure, including data types and non-null values.
-2.
+2. **Summary Statistics:**
+  -